gis-yang/DroneMapping/README.md

 **Course description**

-This open access drone mapping training course is design to be use in the NSF eelgrass drone mapping project.
-How to uses Unmanned Aerial Systems (UAS), i.e. drones, to do the mapping.
-We create this training course for our eelgrass mapping friends to learn how to fly drone for collecting data, and perform the data analysis in Geographical Information Science (GIS) method.
+This open-access drone mapping training course is designed to be use in the NSF eelgrass drone mapping project.
+How to use Unmanned Aerial Systems (UAS), i.e. drones, to collect remote sensing data.
+We create this training course for research partners and communities to learn how to fly drone , and perform the data processing in Geographical Information Science (GIS) method.
 This training course contains topics of flying DJI drones, Preflight & Planning, FAA part 107 examination, Drone2map user guide, and ArcGIS based drone image analyses.

  **Course Objectives**